 Independent Study courses may be occasionally arranged with an instructor when no regular graduate course on the desired topic is available during the student's expected tenure.
 Each of the two course numbers (ENGL 5120 and ENGL 6120) may be used for up to six credit hours per semester and no more than nine hours total per course number.
 All students requesting an Independent Study course must hold a meeting with their advisory committee and receive approval by the members of the committee.
-A Plan of Study form must be used by those who wish to enroll in such courses.
-The form is available on the forms page of the English Graduate website.
+Special forms must be used by those who wish to enroll in such courses.
+These forms are available on the forms page of the English Graduate website.
 This form should be submitted no later than the end of the first week of graduate enrollment period prior to the semester in which the Independent Study course is taken.
-A student who has completed their second semester in a degree program (excluding summer sessions) but does not have an approved plan of study on file in the Graduate College may not arrange an Independent Study.
+A student who has completed the 17th graduate credit hour in a degree program but does not have an approved plan of study on file in the Graduate College may not arrange an Independent Study.